longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 ### Replica rebuild

 When a new replica has to be added or a replica has to be rebuilded, we have to recreate the entire snapshot stack of each volume that are hosted on that node.
-Actually SPDK doesn't have nothing to do that, but after discussing with core maintainers we arranged a procedure to do that.
-Let's show an example.
+Actually SPDK doesn't have nothing to do that, but after discussing with core maintainers we arranged a procedure.
+Let's make an example.

 Supposing we have to rebuild a volume with two layer of snapshots, snapshotA is the oldest and snapshotB the younger, basically we have to (in _italic_ what we miss):